 The application process consists of three parts:

-Part 1: All applicants should submit an ELECTRONIC PORTFOLIO consisting of max 10 pieces of work plus a short PERSONAL STATEMENT explaining the nature of the work (max 200 words).
+Part 1: All applicants should submit an ELECTRONIC PORTFOLIO consisting of a maximum of 10 pieces of work plus a short PERSONAL STATEMENT explaining the nature of the work (maximum 200 words).
 Portfolios in other formats will not be accepted.
-The electronic portfolio and personal statement should be emailed to the Head of Art, Dr Lotte Hammer (email:email@example.com).
+The electronic portfolio and personal statement should be emailed to the Head of Art, Dr Lotte Hammer on firstname.lastname@example.org.
 The portfolio selection should illustrate the student’s ability to work with a wide range of materials and techniques at a high level (eg drawings from life, paintings from observation, works in three dimensions and experiments with mixed media).
 It is important to show idea development, creativity and originality.
 In other words, please include pictures of exciting sketchbook pages.
 Work produced in and outside of school is equally welcome.

 Part 2: The applicants with the strongest portfolios will be invited to sit a practical test during which they will be expected to draw from life.
 The test will last approximately 1 hour.
 All materials will be provided, however applicants are welcome to bring their own pencils etc.

 Part 3: The selected candidates will attend a short informal interview during which they will get the opportunity to discuss their work.
 We expect the applicants to bring the original 10 pieces of work from their electronic portfolio with them to the interview.

 Electronic portfolios and personal statements should reach the Head of Art by Tuesday 13 January 2015.
 Interviews and a practical test: Tuesday 28 January 2014.
 If you have any questions relating to the Art Scholarships, please contact the Head of Art, on the email address above.